kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 - Verify that the runtime rejects artifacts with multiple layers
 - Verify that the `profile_kind` field triggers rejection when the artifact's config media type does not match the expected security mechanism
+- Verify that the runtime correctly merges an OCI profile with the runtime baseline via intersection, producing an effective profile that is at least as restrictive as the baseline
+- Verify that the runtime correctly merges an OCI profile with a pod-spec base profile (Localhost) and the runtime baseline (three-way merge)
 - Verify that the runtime returns appropriate errors for unreachable registries or invalid credentials